Henry R. Nau

 A member of Phi Beta Kappa and Council on Foreign Relations, Nau served two years as a Lieutenant in the 82nd Airborne Division at Fort Bragg, North Carolina.

 His published books include, among others:

-- Conservative Internationalism: Armed Diplomacy under Jefferson, Polk, Truman, and Reagan (John Hopkins University Press, 2013);
+- Conservative Internationalism: Armed Diplomacy under Jefferson, Polk, Truman, and Reagan (Princeton University Press, 2013);

 - Worldviews of Rising Powers: Domestic Foreign Policy Debates in China, India, Iran, Japan, and Russia (Oxford University Press, 2012), Co-editor and Contributor;